KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Pivot table
 ~~~~~~~~~~~

 The Pivot table is the central part of the OLAP page.
-In Figure 7.7
-   is shown an example.
-Pivot
+In Figure 7.7 is shown an example.

    |image140|

    Figure 7.7: Pivot table.

-   table is used to:
+Pivot table is used to:

 -  show data based on MDX query sent from the interface,

--  drill down/up hierarchiesí dimensions ,
+-  drill down/up hierarchies‚Äô dimensions,

 -  drill through,